ubiq-x/rspan/README.md

-I have moved this repositor here: [https://gitlab.com/ubiq-x/rspan](https://gitlab.com/ubiq-x/rspan)
+This repository has been moved to: [https://gitlab.com/ubiq-x/rspan](https://gitlab.com/ubiq-x/rspan)